floydnoel/react-kit/README.md

 ## Code conventions

-- All filenames are made up of lower case letters only (use a hyphen between words: `service-worker.js`), like npm packages.
+- Like `npm` packages, all filenames are made up of lower case letters only (use a hyphen between words: `service-worker.js`).
 - Components are split into the following types:
   - presentation/presentational
   - interaction/interactive